Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 ## 2. Members

-1. New members will be admitted by majority vote of the Project Leadership Committee (PLC) and added to the Homebrew organisation on GitHub.
+1. New members will be admitted by an ordinary resolution of the PLC and added to the Homebrew organisation on GitHub.

 2. Members may vote in all general elections and resolutions, hold office for Homebrew, and participate in all other membership functions.

 3. Members are expected to remain active within Homebrew, and are required to affirm their continued interest in Homebrew membership annually.

-4. Members may be dismissed by majority vote of the Project Leadership Committee and removed from the Homebrew organisation on GitHub.
-Removed members may be reinstated by the usual admission process.
+4. A member may be removed from Homebrew by an ordinary resolution of the PLC.
+A removed member may be reinstated by the usual admission process.

 5. All members will follow the [Homebrew Code of Conduct](https://github.com/Homebrew/.github/blob/HEAD/CODE_OF_CONDUCT.md#code-of-conduct).
 Changes to the code of conduct must be approved by the PLC.